There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) demonstrate an understanding of key concepts within the anthropology/sociology of art and Aboriginal art in particular; (2) demonstrate understanding of analytical approaches to an anthropology of art; (3) demonstrate an ability to understand the role of art in the transmission and maintenance of cultural knowledge and values and the emergence of new ideas, and apply this insight to the role of art as a marker of cultural process; (4) demonstrate an ability to understand the nature and characteristics of regional perspectives and stylistic values and apply this insight to the categorisation of styles in Aboriginal art; and (5) demonstrate an ability to communicate anthropological and sociological ideas, principles and knowledge to specialist and non-specialist audiences using a range of formats (written, oral, visual etc.), and to understand issues of appropriation, copyright and intellectual property as these pertain to Australian Aboriginal art.
+Students are able to (1) demonstrate an understanding of key concepts within the anthropology/sociology of art, material culture and First Nations art traditions in particular; (2) construct an understanding of the key analytical approaches to material culture anthropology; (3) build an ability to understand the role of material objects in the transmission and maintenance of cultural knowledge and values and the emergence of new ideas, and apply this insight to the role of objects as markers of cultural process; and (4) develop an understanding of industry approaches, requirements, and standards in the handling, assessment, recording and examination of material culture objects, art and artefacts..

-- Typically this unit is assessed in the following ways: (1) an in-class test; (2) research essay; and (3) lectorial participation.
+Indicative assessments in this unit are as follows: (1) tutorial/lab activities; (2) object report; and (3) research project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)